-- (a) The commander shall: - be responsible for the safety of all crew members and passengers on board, as soon as the commander arrives on board of the aircraft, until the commander leaves the aircraft at the end of the flight; - (2) be responsible for the operation and safety of the aircraft: - (i) for balloons, from the moment the inflating of the envelope is started until the envelope is deflated, unless the commander has delegated the responsibility to another qualified person during the filling phase until the commander arrives as specified in the operations manual (OM); - (ii) for sailplanes, from the moment the launch procedure is started until the sailplane comes to a rest at the end of the flight; - (3) have authority to give all commands and take any appropriate actions for the purpose of securing the safety of the aircraft and of persons and/or property carried therein in accordance with 7.c of Annex IV to Regulation (EC) No 216/2008; - (4) have authority not to embark and to disembark any person that may represent a potential hazard to the safety of the aircraft or its occupants; - (5) not allow a person to be carried in the aircraft who appears to be under the influence of alcohol or drugs to the extent that the safety of the aircraft or its occupants is likely to be endangered; - (6) ensure that all passengers have received a safety briefing; - ensure that all operational procedures and checklists are complied with in accordance with the operations manual; - (8) ensure that the pre-flight inspection has been carried out in accordance with the requirements of Annex I (Part-M) to Regulation (EC) No 2042/2003; - (9) be satisfied that relevant emergency equipment remains easily accessible for immediate use; - (10) comply with the relevant requirements of the operator's occurrence reporting schemes; - (11) comply with all flight and duty time limitations (FTL) and rest requirements applicable to his/her activities; - (12) when undertaking duties for more than one operator: - (i) maintain his/her individual records regarding flight and duty times and rest periods as referred to in applicable FTL requirements; and - (ii) provide each operator with the data needed to schedule activities in accordance with the applicable FTL requirements. - (b) The commander shall not perform duties on an aircraft: - when under the influence of psychoactive substances or alcohol or when unfit due to injury, fatigue, medication, sickness or other similar causes;
+- (a) The commander shall: - (1) be responsible for the safety of all crew members and passengers on board, as soon as the commander arrives on board of the aircraft, until the commander leaves the aircraft at the end of the flight; - (2) be responsible for the operation and safety of the sailplane from the moment the launch procedure is started until the sailplane comes to a rest at the end of the flight: - (i) for balloons, from the moment the inflating of the envelope is started until the envelope is deflated, unless the commander has delegated the responsibility to another qualified person during the filling phase until the commander arrives as specified in the operations manual (OM);

+- (ii) for sailplanes, from the moment the launch procedure is started until the sailplane comes to a rest at the end of the flight; - (3) have authority to give all commands and take any appropriate actions for the purpose of securing the safety of the aircraft and of persons and/or property carried therein in accordance with 7.c of Annex IV to Regulation (EC) No 216/2008; - (4) have authority not to embark and to disembark any person that may represent a potential hazard to the safety of the aircraft or its occupants; - (5) not allow a person to be carried in the aircraft who appears to be under the influence of alcohol or drugs to the extent that the safety of the aircraft or its occupants is likely to be endangered; - (6) ensure that all passengers have received a safety briefing; - (7) ensure that all operational procedures and checklists are complied with in accordance with the operations manual; - (8) ensure that the pre-flight inspection has been carried out in accordance with the requirements of Annex I (Part-M) to Regulation (EC) No 2042/2003; - (9) be satisfied that relevant emergency equipment remains easily accessible for immediate use; - (10) comply with the relevant requirements of the operator's occurrence reporting schemes; - (11) comply with all flight and duty time limitations (FTL) and rest requirements applicable to his/her activities; - (12) when undertaking duties for more than one operator: - (i) maintain his/her individual records regarding flight and duty times and rest periods as referred to in applicable FTL requirements; and - (ii) provide each operator with the data needed to schedule activities in accordance with the applicable FTL requirements. - (b) The commander shall not perform duties on an aircraft:

-- until a reasonable time period has elapsed after deep water diving or following blood donation; - (3) if applicable medical requirements are not fulfilled; - (4) if he/she is in any doubt of being able to accomplish his/her assigned duties; or - (5) if he/she knows or suspects that he/she is suffering from fatigue as referred to in 7.f of Annex IV to Regulation (EC) No 216/2008 or feels otherwise unfit, to the extent that the flight may be endangered. - (c) The commander shall, in an emergency situation that requires immediate decision and action, take any action the commander considers necessary under the circumstances in accordance with 7.d of Annex IV to Regulation (EC) No 216/2008.
-In such cases he/she may deviate from rules, operational procedures and methods in the interest of safety. - (d) The commander of a balloon shall: - be responsible for the pre-flight briefing of those persons assisting in the inflation and deflation of the envelope; - ensure that no person is smoking on board or within the direct vicinity of the balloon; and - (3) ensure that persons assisting in the inflation and deflation of the envelope wear appropriate protective clothing.
+- (1) when under the influence of psychoactive substances or when unfit due to injury, fatigue, medication, sickness or other similar causes; - (2) until a reasonable time period has elapsed after deep water diving or following blood donation; - (3) if applicable medical requirements are not fulfilled; - (4) if he/she is in any doubt of being able to accomplish his/her assigned duties; or - (5) if he/she knows or suspects that he/she is suffering from fatigue as referred to in 7.f of Annex IV to Regulation (EC) No 216/2008 or feels otherwise unfit, to the extent that the flight may be endangered. - (c) The commander shall, in an emergency situation that requires immediate decision and action, take any action the commander considers necessary under the circumstances in accordance with 7.d of Annex IV to Regulation (EC) No 216/2008.
+In such cases he/she may deviate from rules, operational procedures and methods in the interest of safety.